oyeluckydps/arc_prize/pythonProject/logic/functions_repo/instructions.md

 # 2 - INSTRUCTION FOR THE JOB

-1. Create a new file named chromatic_segregation.py in the pattern_extraction_repo folder.
-Put a function with the same name in it.
-The function takes a grid and optionally a color betweeen 0 and 9 as input.
-Your job is is iterate over cells of grid and pick only those that belong to the input color.
-Create a pattern by collecting these cells that adhere to a color and return a list having that one pattern.
-However, if color is not provided, then iterate over all colors from 0 to 9 and create a pattern for each color, then put these patterns in a list and return it.
+1. Create an __init__ file in pattern_transformation_repo folder.
+2. Create a new file named trim_to_arena and make a function of same name in it.
+The function should take a pattern as input and return a pattern as output.
+It should remove all the cells outside the arena from the pattern.
+The height and width of arena is optionally provided to the function.
+If the height and width are not provided, the function should import it from module named ENV_PARAMS in logic folder.
+So, width = ENV_PARAMS.width and height = ENV_PARAMS.height.
+Any cell in the input pattern that has x or y below 0 or above or equal to width or height should be removed from the pattern.
+Return the pattern after trimming of these cells.

 # 3 - CONCLUDING INSTRUCTIONS

+1. Add comment whereever required.
+Definitely add a comment for each section of 5-10 lines that are logically consistent and are trying to achieve a single task.
-1. update the summary of changes made in the WORKING_FOLDER/SUMMARY.md file.
+2. update the summary of changes made in the WORKING_FOLDER/SUMMARY.md file.